 As a young man Lincoln entered military service in the Black Hawk war as a captain.
 Yet left as a private.

 With very little formal education, Lincoln taught himself and became a lawyer and congressman.

-His real rise to “national” prominence could also be viewed as a, “failure”.
+His real rise to national prominence could also be viewed as a “failure”.
 In 1858 Lincoln tried for a seat in the Illinois senate.
-This led to a series of hotly contested debates, the Lincoln-Douglas debates.
+This led to a series of hotly contested debates, known as the Lincoln-Douglas debates.

 8. JK Rowling